You’re a startup founder, and you started a SaaS business… Your goal: Create change that will be noticed…

 Where in your SaaS business are you running the most significant risk of being overconfident?
 What could you change today to address that?

-In Summary – Towards a predictable Traction business model
+In Summary – Towards a remarkable Traction business model

 Getting traction is challenging in various stages of your business.
-Keeping it and making it predictable is even more challenging.
+Keeping it and making it remarkable is even more challenging.

 It’s not only essential that traction starts (which is hard enough).
 It’s even more important that it grows and never stops doing so.
 Unfortunately, the latter part is where most companies in the SaaS industry suffer from.

-So how to design for predictable traction?
+So how to design for remarkable traction?
 Put simply; it’s about putting your efforts into three buckets and ten steps:

 1 – Traction Foundation